 634-0303, ext.
+222

-225 Downtown Jacksonville www.jacksonvilleartwalk.com
+Downtown Jacksonville

+www.jacksonvilleartwalk.com

 Join artists and art lovers on the first Wednesday evening of each month-rain or shine-for this free art walk spanning more than 15 blocks in downtown Jacksonville.
-See how downtown comes alive with culture and artistic talent bursting from more than 40 independent galleries and over 60 venues along a mapped out route, including restaurants, bars, museums and more.
+See how downtown comes alive with culture and artistic talent bursting from over 60 venues along a mapped out route, including art galleries, restaurants, bars, museums and more.
 The Museum of Contemporary Art offers free admission during the art walk.
 Headquartered at Hemming Park, visitors can find everything from paintings to handcrafted jewelry.